Adrian-Benavente/grill/README.md

 All units are in `rem` but as I mentioned before, you can add `-half` suffix to reduce them to half.

+### Accessibility

+- **sr-only**: Using this class the element will be hidden to the GUI user but still accessible to screen readers.

 ### Color classes

 This is optional and does not come in the default bundle.
 You have to uncomment the theme import in the `main.scss` file and compile manually.